 Across Years 7, 8 and 9, students experience a broad range of subjects studying English, maths and science alongside a range of expressive arts subjects, geography, history, design technology subjects, ICT, a modern foreign language, physical education and religious education.
-Maths and English are key curriculum areas and have a higher weighted curriculum time.

 At Key Stage 4 there is the opportunity to study triple or combined sciences, and a wide selection of open subjects are offered including a range of subjects.
-From 2021 - 2023 Year 9 students choose three subjects to study within their Year 10 progression pathway allocation.
+Year 9 students choose three subjects to study within their Year 10 and 11 progression pathway allocation.